verissimohenry/Catalogue-of-Statistics/README.md

 # Catalogue of Recipes

-> A catalogue of recipe web app is an app that displays recipes and their ingredients by fetching data from <https://www.themealdb.com/api.php>.
+> A Catalogue of recipe web app is an app that displays recipes and their ingredients by fetching data from <https://www.themealdb.com/api.php>.
 It renders to three screen sizes(mobile, tablet and desktop).

 ![screenshot](src/assets/pi.png)